-Geochemistry - Seneca Lake Chloride Concentration (after Wing et al., 1995)
+(after Wing et al., 1995)

 Seneca Lake is the water supply for many of the inhabitants within its drainage basin.
 Thus, water quality of the lake is a concern to many.
-Chloride concentrations are 8 to 10 times higher in Seneca Lake (approximately 150 ppm) than they are in the other Finger Lakes (5 to 20 ppm, and 80 ppm in Cayuga Lake), high enough to pose a long-term health hazard for individuals prone to heart disease who use Seneca Lake water for drinking.
+Chloride concentrations are 8 to 10 times higher in Seneca Lake (approximately 150 ppm) than they are in the other Finger Lakes (5 to 20 ppm, and 80 ppm in Cayuga Lake), high enough to pose a long-term health hazard for individuals prone to heart disease and newborns who use Seneca Lake water for drinking.
 The higher concentration is not the result of landuse or mining practices in the basin, because the annual chloride loading to Seneca Lake by streams and local mines is similar to those found at the other Finger Lakes, and more importantly, is deficient by an estimated 170 x 10^6 kg of salt.
 The deficiency suggests an interesting hypothesis.
-Seneca Lake is the only Finger Lake (with the partial exception for Cayuga Lake) deep enough to intersect the Silurian evaporites.
-Thus, its great depth provides a conduit to an extra source of Chloride, which is not available to the other shallower Finger Lakes.
+Seneca Lake is the only Finger Lake (with the partial exception for Cayuga Lake) with a deep enough basin to intersect the Silurian evaporites.
+Thus, the great depth of the bedrock floor provides a conduit to an extra source of Chloride, which is not available to the other shallower Finger Lakes.
 Cayuga Lake is the exception to this rule.
-Wing and coworkers (1995) propose that it's second deepest status is consistent with its second highest chloride concentrations among the Finger Lakes.
+Wing and coworkers (1995) propose that its second deepest status is consistent with its second highest chloride concentrations among the Finger Lakes.

-Field data collected in 1991 and 1992 support this hypothesis.
-Chloride concentrations were observed to increase in the hypolimnion, the water mass below the thermocline, during the summer of 1991 and 1992.
+Field data support this hypothesis.
+Chloride concentrations were observed to increase in the hypolimnion, the water mass below the thermocline, during the summer.
 The saltier water was mixed into the rest of the lake in early winter when the lake became isothermal (isopycnal).
 Sediment pore waters reveal large regions of higher salinity water several meters below the sediment-water interface, where chloride concentrations as high as 30 ppt have been found.
 Analysis of pore waters from piston cores reveal increasing Chloride concentrations with increasing burial depth.